katherineanne/logs/logs.md

 **King, Thomas. *The Inconvenient Indian.* Canada: Anchor Canada, 2013.
 Print.**

 In this unique piece of non-fiction, Thomas King uses his narrative style to retell North American history in order to challenges common racist assumptions about First Nations peoples.
-I will be attempting to argue that King uses specific rhetorical procedures throughout this book to implicate readers in his critique of North American racism.
+I will be arguing that King uses specific rhetorical procedures throughout this book to implicate readers in his critique of North American racism.

 #### Secondary Sources